mnasirEE/multiple_txt_to_one_docx/README.md

 ## Installation

-1. Ensure you have latest versiPython 3.x installed.
+1. Ensure you have Python 3.x installed.
 2. Install the required library with pip:

     ```sh